Renesas-SST/rz-build-scripts/rz-cmn-srp/README.md

     - `all-ubuntu-images`
     - `all-supported-images`

-Only categories and images that are actively supported and integrated in the build process are included in `images.json`.
+Only categories and images that are actively supported and integrated in the build process are included in `config.json`.
 Others might not exist yet or aren’t supported.

+It also lists the available `machine` types

+- **machine**: Lists the available target machine:
+    - `rz-cmn` : This is the default target and is meant for common platform support.
+    - `rzg2l-sbc`: Legacy machine that supports the reference RZ/G2L-SBC.

+- **defaults**: Lists the default options for differnt parameters.
+    - `machine` : Specify the default machine chosen when no machine is passed as arguement.
+    - `image` : Specify the default image to build where none is specified.

 ## Managing Repositories and Applying Patches